kimo7739/Calculator/README.md

 # Calculator
-My first project by python
+My first project in Python
+I used tkinter to create the GUI
+Calculator uses plus, minus, multiply, divided, percentage